CSCfi/csc-user-guide/docs/support/tutorials/ml-guide.md

 # Machine learning at CSC

-This guide aims to give help and pointers to users who wish to do machine learning using CSC's computing resources.
+This guide aims to help users who wish to do machine learning using CSC's computing resources.

 ## What CSC service to use?